saros-project/saros/docs/contribute/development-environment.md

 ### Configure

 #### Install and Enable Google Java Formatter

-* Install the [Intellij Google Java Formatter](https://plugins.jetbrains.com/plugin/8527-google-java-format) **version 1.6** which is available in the IntelliJ plugin repository (search for `google-java-format`) or in the [GitHub Releases](https://github.com/google/google-java-format/releases/tag/google-java-format-1.6).
+* Install the [IntelliJ Google Java Formatter](https://plugins.jetbrains.com/plugin/8527-google-java-format) **version 1.6** which is available in the IntelliJ plugin repository (search for `google-java-format`) or in the [GitHub Releases](https://github.com/google/google-java-format/releases/tag/google-java-format-1.6).

 **Important:** If you are using an IntelliJ version newer than 2018.2, the official 1.6 release will not work for you as it's configured to be incompatible with newer IntelliJ releases.
 These compatibility settings were adjusted for later versions of the plugin, but such changes are not available for the 1.6 release.